-Wire leaders for pike are needed when fishing with baitfish, smaller lures, such as jigs and spinnerbaits, or softbaits, as these can be swallowed swiftly and easily by the pike.
-For larger lures and when trolling for pike, one can instead use a thick fluorocarbon leader, as it is unlikely that the pike will swallow the entire bait.
+Wire leaders for pike are needed when fishing with baitfish, smaller lures, and softbaits, as these can be swallowed swiftly and easily by the pike.
+For larger lures and when trolling for pike, you can use a thick fluorocarbon leader instead, as it is unlikely that the pike will swallow the entire bait.

 To find out exactly when and when not to use a wire leader for pike, and what type of wire and fluorocarbon leader is best for pike fishing, continue reading this article.